 The CNSC oversees licensee emergency planning and works with other levels of government to ensure the health and safety of Canadians.
 We also conduct and review health studies on various areas associated with the production, possession or use of nuclear substances.

-- CNSC health studies on Canadian nuclear facilities: Relevant health studies of CNSC-regulated nuclear reactors
+- Health studies - Canadian nuclear facilities: Relevant health studies of nuclear reactors regulated by the CNSC

 - Date modified: